ou-elot/CDD206-MD/ProjectMilestone2.md

 - **994 Assessment & Plan Notes**

 Thirteen selected notes were null or blank, leaving **13,468 nonblank notes** eligible for model inference.

-This sampling strategy allowed the project to retain nearly all patients who had the selected high-yield note types while limiting the number of notes contributed by patients with very dense documentation.

 ---

 # Step 2.
 Cohort Concept Extraction From Notes

-Three binary concepts were extracted at the note level:
+Three concepts were used for this cohort:

 - `gout_mentioned`
 - `urate_mentioned`
 - `allopurinol_mentioned`

 The same overall classification definitions and structured output format were used for all LLMs.
-Negated, hypothetical, family-only, or otherwise non-patient-specific mentions were not intended to count as positive evidence.

-The three LLMs were:
+The three LLMs models used were **Qwen/Qwen3-8B-AWQ**, **meta-llama/Llama-3.1-8B-Instruct**, **mistralai/Mistral-7B-Instruct-v0.3**

-1. **Qwen/Qwen3-8B-AWQ**
-2. **meta-llama/Llama-3.1-8B-Instruct**
-3. **mistralai/Mistral-7B-Instruct-v0.3**

 A text/pattern-matching baseline was also applied.

-Patient-level labels were created by collapsing note-level results:
+If a word was found in the note, regardless of context, pattern-matching considers this positive.

-> A patient was considered positive for a concept if at least one successfully evaluated selected note was positive for that concept.
+A patient was considered positive for a concept if at least one successfully evaluated selected note was positive for that concept.

 ## Patient-level concept counts